Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 Keyed-in cards: 3.49% + 19¢

-Payanywhere’s pay-as-you-go app for businesses doesn’t cost anything monthly, and even comes with a free EMV and swipe reader (if in stock).
-The 3-in-1 card reader that also accepts contactless is $49.95.
-The rate for swipe, dip and tap payments is 2.69% on this plan, while keyed transactions incur a fee of 3.49% + 19¢.
+Payanywhere’s pay-as-you-go app for businesses doesn’t cost anything monthly – just need the matching 3-in-1 card reader that costs $59.95 upfront.
+It accepts swipe, dip and tap payments for 2.69%, while keyed transactions incur a fee of 3.49% + 19¢.

 If you have not had a single transaction in the last 12 months, you pay a monthly inactivity fee of $3.99.
 This fee stops applying as soon as you take the first payment again.